-Lake Michigan borders Indiana on the northwest and Ohio River separates Indiana from Kentucky on the south.
+Lake Michigan borders Indiana on the northwest and the Ohio River separates Indiana from Kentucky on the south.
 The estimated population of Indiana was 6,596,855 as per July 1, 2014 records.
-Density of population was 181 per square mile which is 16th highest in the United States.
-The Hispanic population is the fastest growing minority in Indiana.
+The density of population was 181 per square mile which is the 16th highest in the United States.
+The Hispanic population is the fastest-growing minority in Indiana.
 They made up 6.2% of the population.
-Around 28.2% of the Indiana’s children under the age of 1 belonged to these minority groups.
+Around 28.2% of Indiana’s children under the age of 1 belonged to these minority groups.

 Highlights of Indiana